bcrobinson/talks/fes-lightning/slides/2-basics.md

 <section data-markdown>
 <textarea data-template>

-### interfaces
+### Interfaces

 Uses structural typing

-"Walks like a duck, quacks like a duck then it is a duck"
+"If it walks like a duck, quacks and looks like a duck then it's a duck"

 ```typescript
 function makeOlder(animal: { age: number }) {